-- Applicants who are living in accommodation that has been classified as being "statutorily overcrowded" (this will be assessed in partnership with the Council's Private Sector Housing Team).
-This Banding will not apply if the applicant has been placed in the accommodation temporarily by Charnwood Borough Council - Applicants who are living in accommodation with conditions that have been classified as being unsafe or posing an imminent risk of significant harm and where the issues cannot be remedied by the landlord within a time period that the Council considers to be reasonable (this will be assessed in partnership with the Council's Private Sector Housing Team).
-This Banding will not apply if the applicant's landlord has/is able to temporarily "decant" the applicant into alternative accommodation whilst works are carried out - Applicants who are residing in a property that is subject to a demolition order.
+- Applicants who are living in accommodation that is "statutorily overcrowded" (this will be assessed in partnership with the Council's Private Sector Housing Team / Landlord Services team).
+This Banding will not apply if the applicant has been placed in the accommodation temporarily under a homelessness duty or "decant". - Applicants who are living in accommodation with conditions that pose an imminent risk of serious harm and where the issues cannot be remedied by the landlord within a time period that the Council considers to be reasonable (this will be assessed in partnership with the Council's Private Sector Housing Team / Landlord Services Team).
+This Banding will not apply if the applicant's landlord has / is able to temporarily "decant" the applicant into alternative accommodation whilst works are carried out - Applicants who are residing in a property that is subject to a demolition order.